Francis Garasse: Biography

 In 1618, he became the father of his order, and for few years lectured the public in support of faith and against the infidels.
 And over the years, he published several treaties with similar strain of buffoonery, wit, and virulent attacks.

 In 1625, he published the most considerable one, La Somme Theologique des Verites Capitales de la Religion Chrestienne (Theological Summary of the Capital Truths of the Christian Religion), which raised serious dissension and hatred between the Jesuits and Jansenists.
-The book was attacked in 1626 by abbot of St.Cyran and the rector of the Sorbonne complained to his society about the evil tendencies of a composion which recommended heretical opinions and prodigious number of falsifications of Scripture and the fathers.
+The book was attacked in 1626 by abbot of St.Cyran and the rector of the Sorbonne complained to his society about the evil tendencies of a composition which recommended heretical opinions and prodigious number of falsifications of Scripture and the fathers.
 Though Garasse was supported initially by Jesuits, he was banished to one of their houses away from Paris.
 Despite this, the enmity between both the orders continued.

 He died at Poictiers, caught by Plague disease during a charitable attendance on the infected, at an age of 46 in 1631.